 Connector not visible in the list

-Resolution – Contact your Opal Administrator and request that they enable the connector.
+Resolution – Contact your Opal administrator and request that they enable the connector.

-Connection shows an error after authentication
+Connection displays an error after authentication

 An error state after completing authentication typically indicates a permissions mismatch, an unsupported account type, or an issue on the third-party service's end.